exonum/exonum-doc/src/architecture/serialization.md

 - 4 bytes for the position of the corresponding segment (counted from the beginning of the entire serialization buffer)
-- 4 bytes for the byte size of the segment.
+- 4 bytes for the byte size of the segment (for number of elements in case of slice)

 Both the position and byte size are serialized as little-endian unsigned integers (i.e., in the same way as `u32`).
 Hence, segment pointer can be viewed